wmo-im/wis2box-training/documentation/docs/practical-sessions/accessing-your-student-vm.md

 !!! abstract "Learning outcomes"

-    By the end of this session, you will be able to:
+    By the end of this practical session, you will be able to:

     - access your student VM over SSH and WinSCP
     - verify the required software for the practical exercises is installed